apache/spark/docs/graphx-programming-guide.md

 val validGraph = graph.subgraph((id, attr) => attr._2 != "Missing")
 {% endhighlight %}

+> Note in the above example only the vertex predicate is provided.
+The `subgraph` operator defaults
+> to `true` if the vertex or edge predicates are not provided.

-The `mask` operators returns the subgraph containing only the vertices and edges that are found in the input graph.
+The `mask` operator also constructs a subgraph by returning a graph that contains the vertices and edges that are also found in the input graph.
 This can be used in conjunction with the `subgraph` operator to restrict a graph based on the properties in another related graph.
 For example, we might run connected components using the graph with missing vertices and then restrict the answer to the valid subgraph.

 {% highlight scala %}
 // Run Connected Components
-val ccGraph = graph.connectedComponents()
+val ccGraph = graph.connectedComponents() // No longer contains missing field
 // Remove missing vertices as well as the edges to connected to them val validGraph = graph.subgraph((id, attr) => attr._2 != "Missing")
 // Restrict the answer to the valid subgraph val validCCGraph = ccGraph.mask(validGraph)
 {% endhighlight %}

-The `groupEdges` operator merges parallel edges: duplicate edges between pairs of vertices.
-In many numerical applications parallel edges can be *added* (their weights combined) into a single edge thereby reducing the graph size in memory as well as the cost of computation.
+The `groupEdges` operator merges parallel edges (i.e., duplicate edges between pairs of vertices) in the multigraph.
+In many numerical applications, parallel edges can be *added* (their weights combined) into a single edge thereby reducing the size of the graph.

 ## Join Operators
 <a name="join_operators"></a>

-The ability to move between graph and collection views is a key part of GraphX.
 In many cases it is necessary to join data from external collections (RDDs) with graphs.
 For example, we might have extra user properties that we want to merge with an existing graph or we might want to pull vertex properties from one graph into another.
 These tasks can be accomplished using the *join* operators.
 Below we list the key join operators:

 {% highlight scala %}
 def joinVertices[U](table: RDD[(VertexID, U)])(map: (VertexID, VD, U) => VD)